ImperialCollegeLondon/openAF/README.md

-# openFocus
+# openAF
-This repository is for the openFocus AutofocusPlugin for Micromanager 2
+This repository is for the openAF AutofocusPlugin for Micromanager 2